-This document sets out URIM's prevailing Data Protection Policy, to ensure conformance with relevant current UK and European legislation, including GDPR.
-GDPR 2016 replaces the EU Data Protection Directive of 1995 and supersedes the laws of individual member States.
+This document sets out URIM's prevailing Data Protection Policy, to ensure conformance with relevant current UK legislation, including UK-GDPR.
+UK-GDPR replaces EU GDPR.
 Its purpose is to protect the "rights & freedoms" of natural persons (ie living individuals), to ensure that personal data is not processed without their knowledge and, wherever possible, their consent.
 This document should be read in conjunction with the maintained versions of the separate documents: "URIM Information Security & Business Continuity Policy" (IS&BCP).